 They will show you the assignment and ask for your response.
 How did this happen?
-There will be a discussion and perhaps questions and they will then make a decision, or tell you when they will later.
+There will be a discussion and they might ask you some questions.
+A decision may be made at the meeting or sent to you afterwards.
 The meeting may go for 15-30 minutes.

-You can ask for more information if something is not clear or you have not been sent the documents to be able to respond to the allegation.
+You can ask for more information if something is not clear.
+If you have not been sent the documents to be able to respond to the allegation you should ask for these.
 You might also ask for more time to respond.
-They should be courteous, be courteous back.
+They should be courteous, and you should be courteous back.

 How Might You Respond?

 They should explain the problem in the meeting.
-They will seek a believable answer to their questions e.g. about did how certain words in in other sources came to be in your assignment without referencing.
+They will seek a believable answer to their questions, such as how did certain words from other sources come to be in your assignment without references.

 They do not need to prove anything ‘beyond any reasonable doubt’.
 They only need to make a decision on what is most likely – this is called the ‘balance of probabilities’.
 If you were the ‘nominated academic’ would you believe it more likely that you plagiarized or another explanation you give them.

-Next explain any reasons you may have for why you made mistakes.
+Next explain any reasons you may have for why this has occurred.
 There may be what are called ‘mitigating’ circumstances.
-If you have been unwell or a significant event leads to you making a mistake or bad choice in breaking the rule then you should say so.
+If you have been unwell or a significant event leads to you making a mistake or bad choice then you should say so.
 You generally need some evidence of this.
-Poor time management and clashes with other assessment may be an explanation but it is usually not an excuse.
+Poor time management and clashes with other assessment may be an explanation but it is usually not an excuse or ‘mitigating factor’.